pflanze/computerhardwaredb/README.md

 In this case, the CPU does not have built-in graphics, but that info was specified.
 This is distinct from `Missing`, which would mean that the information wasn't provided by the manufacturer.

+### Serde

+The code supports serde, but doesn't currently make use of it (not sure what it would be useful for).